DDCENTERS/fitbit-versa-apfel/README.md

 ★ Day of the week and date

-★ Activity stats: calories, distance and steps
+★ Activity widget (calories, distance, steps, activeminutes, floors)

 ★ Progress widget